 For me?
 It would mean an end to excruciating trigeminal neuralgia and disabling fatigue.
 No more being unable to write because of painful eyes.
 No more listening to the TV instead of watching it.
 Cancelling event after event.

 Like every other person living with a serious, progressive illness that affects every cell of your body, I want to see it removed.
 Until then, I wait.
 I wait patiently or impatiently.
 I hope.
 We hope that day will come soon.
 And when it happens, I want to be there.

 Neurologically challenged by MS and personally by her will to succeed, Willeke is a disability awareness advocate seeking to improve neurological/MS services in Ireland.
 By highlighting difficult issues that come with such a diagnosis, she hopes her tenacity can bring some dignity to people most in need of a modern, inclusive healthcare system that looks after every aspect of life.

 ©WVE and Ireland, Multiple Sclerosis & Me, 2011-2015.
-Unauthorized use and duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
+Unauthorised use and duplication of this material without express and written permission from this blog’s author and/or owner are strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me with appropriate and specific direction to the original content.